yuye1992/CNTK/Documentation/current_iteration.md

 ## Documentation

 ### Add HTML version of tutorials and manuals so that they can be searchable
+We have added HTML versions of the tutorials with the python documentation.
+This makes the notebooks searchable as well.

 ### Add missing evaluation documents

 ## System